-CITES
+CITES and CMS

-As there is limited recognised international trade in giraffe and their parts, they are not listed in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-GCF is committed to clarifying and monitoring the giraffe trade situation and reviewing the appropriateness of the current CITES listing.
+As there is limited recognised international trade in giraffe, they are not listed in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+GCF is committed to clarifying and monitoring the giraffe trade situation and reviewing the appropriateness of a future CITES listing.
+In 2018, with the technical support of GCF and IUCN, giraffe were added to Appendix II of the Convention on Migratory Species (CMS) in recognition of their transboundary movements, and a need for increased conservation protection and monitoring.